 True to its title, the book covers all possible data analysis approaches.
 It is an excellent start for beginners and covers Python’s fundamentals before moving on to Python’s role in data analysis and statistics.

 The book describes everything in a super-easy way.
-Within a week of reading the book, you can create some real applications.
-This book gives you a good idea of what you can expect from being a data analyst or data scientist when you start working.
+You can create real applications within a week of reading the book.
+This book gives you a good idea of what you can expect from being a data analyst or scientist when you start working.

 The author also offers many references to helpful resources in the book, which you will enjoy going through.
 All in all, it is a well-organized book with a detailed overview of the principles of data analysis.